unstoppabledomains/dev-docs/identity/guides/troubleshooting.md

 `Reference error: window is not defined`

-To resolve this, upgrade the UAuth library associated with Login with Unstoppable.
+To resolve this, upgrade the UAuth library associated with Unstoppable Login.

 ## Error: Node Version